On the finiteness of quantum K-theory of a homogeneous space: Background

 \subsection{Equivariant multiplicities and the fixed-point formula}

 One of the main tools for computing in quantum K-theory is torus-equivariant localization on moduli spaces.
 We quickly review the main theorem we will use.
-This material is standard; see, e.g., \cite{a} for an exposition aligned with our needs, and \cite{brion} for a parallel discussion in the case of equivariant Chow groups.
+This material is standard; see, e.g., \cite{a} for an exposition aligned with our needs, \cite{brion} for a parallel discussion in the case of equivariant Chow groups, and \cite{behrend} for applications to Gromov-Witten theory.

 Suppose a torus $T$ acts on a variety $X$.
+The Grothendieck group of equivariant coherent sheaves is $K^T_\circ(X)$.
 There is a natural isomorphism

+induced by pushforward from the fixed locus.
+(This goes back to Atiyah \cite{atiyah} and Quart \cite{quart}.)
+Since $T$ acts trivially on $X^T$, the left-hand side is